-The Hard Rock has just over 4,000 slot machines, ranging from penny machines to high-limit slots where it costs (gulp) $1,000 per spin.
+The Hard Rock currently has just over 4,000 slot machines, ranging from penny machines to high-limit slots where it costs (gulp) $1,000 per spin.

 The more than 120 table games are spread out in different areas, and they include a high-limit room, a blackjack pit with sexy dealers, and an Asian-themed room called the Jubao Palace.

 Here’s a map showing you the Seminole Hard Rock Tampa (orange star), along with the three area racetrack/poker rooms: Derby Lane (yellow), Tampa Downs (Black), and Tampa Greyhound Track (Brown).